shroglck/open-pi-zero/README.md

 uv run scripts/try_checkpoint_in_simpler.py \
     --task google_robot_pick_horizontal_coke_can \
     --checkpoint_path ...fractal_gamma.pt \
-    --recording
+    --recording \
+    --use_bf16 \
+    --use_torch_compile # first batch will be slow
 ```
-This roughtly takes 13.5GB of VRAM (float32).

-### Training details

-The models were trained with learning rate 5e-5, global batch size 1024, and roughly 22k gradient steps (not fully converged based on validation action accuracy).
-Input to the model includes single image (256 tokens, no history), max 20 text tokens, 1 proprio token (no history), and 4 action tokens (chunk size 4).
-It took roughly 2 days on one L40 node (per GPU batch size 16 and thus gradient accumulation step 8), or 12 hours with H100s. torch.compile, bfloat16, and 8-bit optimizer were used to reduce VRAM usage.
-Action and propriocetion data were normalized in [-1, 1].
+This should use about 13GB VRAM with float32 or 7GB with bfloat16.

 ### Inference speed

 Inference involves one forward pass through PaliGemma (saving KV cache), and then 10 flow matching steps through the action expert.
-With RTX 4090 and float32, inference takes 230ms, which is much worse than the 73ms from the Pi0 paper (see their Table I).
-The main difference lies in the 10 steps through the action expert: while Pi's implementation takes only 27ms for 10 steps, mine takes 17ms per step.
-Flash/FlexAttention etc. might help.
+With RTX 4090 and float32, inference takes 230ms.
+Then with torch.compile, it reduces to ???
+73ms from the Pi0 paper (see their Table I).
+Using Flash/FlexAttention might further reduce inference time.

 ### Eval results